artefactual/archivematica-storage-service-docs/administrators.rst

 ^^^^^^^^^^^

 Amazon S3 is available as an access protocol as of Storage Service version 0.12.
-Locations within S3 can be used as AIP Storage, Replicator and Transfer Source :ref:`locations <location-purposes>`.
+Locations within S3 can be used as AIP Storage, DIP Storage, Replicator and Transfer Source :ref:`locations <location-purposes>`.

 Fields: